2bitninja/mass_rename/CONTRIBUTING.md

 When your changes are ready and fully tested:
 1. Go to the original repository where you'd like to submit your PR.
 2. Select "New Pull Request" and choose your branch from your forked repository.
+3. Set the base branch to `dev`.
-3. Add a clear title and description of what your changes address or improve.
+4. Add a clear title and description of what your changes address or improve.
-4. Reference any relevant issues if applicable.
+5. Reference any relevant issues if applicable.
-5. Submit the pull request.
+6. Submit the pull request.
 ---
 ## Code Style
 - BASH: Ensure your shell script is clean and readable.
 Use comments where necessary and follow best practices for writing portable scripts.